 - electronic and IT equipment

-- time devoted by employees to developing new courses, especially Italian and Indian volunteers
+- time devoted by employees to developing new courses or to support the DU program, especially Italian, Indian and Filipino volunteers

-- support from Corporate External Communication to maintain the Foundation’s website and produce its activity report to external stakeholders
+- support from the Corporate External Communication team to maintain the Foundation’s website and produce its activity report for external stakeholders

 Contributing to the Sustainable Development Goals

 Our commitments and programs as described above contribute to:

 SDG target 4.3 – Ensure equal access for all women and men to affordable and quality technical, vocational and tertiary education, including university.